i32agval/SeriesInfo/README.md

 Seriesinfo is a web application that shows information about series and movies.

+The languages used have been: Java, Spring framework, Javascript, Ajax, CSS, HTML5 as well as API access.

 To do this, it uses the Themoviedb API, from which it obtains the following information:

 List of movies.